sparkflows/sparkflows-docs/docs/jupyter-guide/jupyter-lab/configuring-fire-insights.rst

 Step 3 : Access Jupyter Notebook
 +++++++++++++++++++++++++++++++

 #.
-Once you click on **Jupyter Notebook**, it will open a new page for Jupyter Notebook and you can run the python code on top of it.
+After clicking on Jupyter Notebook, a new page will open where you can run Python code.

    .. figure:: ../../_assets/operating/jupyter_notebook_2.PNG
       :alt: operating
       :width: 60%